If you haven’t yet noticed, there’s someone new on Wall Street — and she is a fearless girl.

 It’s time for women to stare down the bull

 While making Pioneers in Skirts, we asked women how equipped they were to deal with obstacles and opportunities in their careers.
 When it came to the subject of ‘paid board seats,’ most weren’t sure if they were qualified.

 We learned, as VP-level women in male-dominated industries, many of our interviewees had the experience but were NOT aware of how to go after the opportunity.

 Thank you, SSGA, for recognizing that pioneering women in leadership roles is so very much needed.
 Now ladies, it’s time for you to stare down that bull, too!

-We Googled it and found corporate head hunter Jeff Chambers with the Center for Leadership Studies.
+We searched online and found corporate head hunter Jeff Chambers with the Center for Leadership Studies.
 As a Work-Life Certified Professional, Jeff sat down with us to share the steps women can take (right now) in order to fill these very large diverse board gaps.
 Check out the clip below —

 Want to learn more about the corporate board classes that Jeff refers to?
 Read: Ladies…Do You Have A Board Resume?.